[UPDATE: Watch order propecia online canada of a January 2016 presentation by Dr. Ben Luce in Grafton, VT]

 As the former director of a pro-wind advocacy group in New Mexico, and as a technical expert on renewable energy who continues to advocate for wind power, I feel compelled by recent developments to explain why I believe that industrial wind power on ridge lines is not appropriate for Vermont.
 Vermonters are told that they should accept big wind development on their mountains for a number of reasons: to address climate change, to increase energy independence, to demonstrate their commitment to clean energy, that there is “no silver bullet”, etc. Opponents to wind development are derogatively characterized as shortsighted “NIMBYs”.
 But all of these justifications fail to take into account basic facts about both the severe impacts of wind development to mountain landscapes, and also the real potential of alternatives to wind development in Vermont.
 The NIMBYs are actually on solid scientific ground, at least where wind power on ridges is concerned.

 First, it is undeniable that wind development on narrow ridge lines, unlike on flat agricultural lands or far offshore, is highly destructive, both ecologically and culturally.
 Wind development on ridges requires the blasting and bulldozing of miles of industrial scale roads, which must access each and every turbine site.
 Why?
 Because the components cannot be brought in by helicopter: Turbines typically weigh in excess of 150 tons (in total), and their cement foundations, which are typically more than 30 feet across, can weigh over 1000 tons.
 The blades are also typically longer than 100 feet, and the towers have large diameters (wider than most trucks), requiring that the roads be quite straight and very wide.
 Clearings in excess of 150 ft in diameter are also needed for assembly purposes.
 Flashing lights are also required day and night on wind projects.
 These impacts will be enormously and permanently destructive to the beauty and ecology of Vermont’s mountains, features which are the unique and irreplaceable product of hundreds of millions of years of geological and natural history, and are also the foundation of Vermont’s culture and ecotourism.
-For a look at what wind development on ridge lines really means, see for example the photos of sites such as Mars Hill in Maine at order propecia online canada.
+For a look at what wind development on ridge lines really means, see for example the photos of sites such as Mars Hill in Maine at order propecia online usa.
 Photos of the same sites on the websites of developers and other pro-wind groups deftly omit these landscape impacts, creating a false impression of turbines blending in gracefully with the forest, with little or no roads or platforms visible.

 [See slideshow at bottom of article for relevant photos and figures.]